How big should your emergency fund be in Kathmandu? A 3-month vs 6-month vs 12-month gut check

 | CIT / Provident Fund | n/a | No. Locked.
 By design. |

 The single best move is keeping the fund at a different bank from your salary account.
-Visiting a separate app, transferring on payday, and forgetting it exists is the closest thing to a behavioural cheat code in personal finance.
+A separate app, a transfer on payday, and forgetting it exists is the closest thing to a behavioural cheat code in personal finance.

 How to build it on a Nepali salary

-The same arithmetic from how much to save from a salary in Nepal applies, with one twist: until the 3-month fund is full, the emergency fund gets all of the savings bucket — not split with anything else.
+Same arithmetic as how much to save from a salary in Nepal, with one twist: until the 3-month fund is full, the emergency fund takes 100% of the savings bucket.
+Nothing splits off.

 A working schedule: